ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 3.0.5
+1. Simd-related functions, ARM-NEON instructions in particular, have been modified.
+Installation in MacOS-Pro has been confirmed, where zlib library was manually
+installed from the source downloaded from https://github.com/madler/zlib.
+However, GSL-dependent programs such as *fitild* remain to be installed
+in MacOS.

 ## Changes in version 3.0.4
 1. Fix a new bug that causes segmentation fault when -pw option is set.